Xenosb/learn.rb/chapters/03-talking_to_servers/readme.md

 to write home about.
 But with this we have a fully functioning polynomial solution finder written completely by hand!
 This was a learning experience, but we still have open questions!
-Why did Rails prefix the input's names with `post` and put the real name in brackets?
+Why did Rails prefix the input's names with `post` , in our original example all the way at the beginning, and put the real name in brackets?

 Ha!
 Rails does something very cool here, it builds a sub-hash.
 A form can